UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

     > Resources from an example PDC project

+### 2. Get a PDC account via SUPR

-1. Get a PDC account via SUPR.
+Get a PDC account via SUPR.
 This is described at [the PDC page on getting access](https://www.pdc.kth.se/support/documents/getting_access/get_access.html#supr-account).
 You will get a PDC account overnight.

 ???- question "How do I know I have a PDC account?"